Milton Jones

 Milton Hywel Jones (born 16 May 1964) is an English comedian.
 His style of humour is based on one-liners involving puns delivered in a deadpan and slightly neurotic style.

+Career

 Jones has had various shows on BBC Radio 4 and was a recurring guest panellist on Mock the Week.
-He won the Perrier comedy award for best newcomer in 1996, and in 2012, Another Case of Milton Jones was awarded silver in the 'Best Comedy' category at the 30th Sony Radio Academy awards.

 Jones tours the UK periodically and is a regular performer at The Comedy Store in London and Manchester.
 Jones wrote the surrealist, partially biographical novel Where Do Comedians Go When They Die?: Journeys of a Stand-Up (2009).

 Personal life

 Jones was born and raised in Kew, London.
 His father is from South Wales.
 He attended Middlesex Polytechnic, gaining a diploma in dramatic art in 1985.
 He married Caroline Church in 1986 and they have three children.
-They live in the St Margarets area of Richmond upon Thames in London.
+They live in the St Margarets area of London.
 He supports Arsenal.
 Jones is a practising Christian and often performs in churches and at Christian festivals.
 He is a patron of the charity Chance for Childhood.
+On 28 April 2025, Milton revealed he had prostate cancer.
+He has cancelled some of his tour dates so he can have surgery.
+In August 2025, he announced he was cancer free after undergoing treatment.